sderosiaux/react-stack-step-by-step/README.md

   ...
 ```

-Those particular urls are handled by `webpack-dev-middleware` which is keeping those file in memory and serving them as any classic static file.
-They are requested by the code injected by `webpack.HotModuleReplacementPlugin()`.
+Those particular urls are served by `webpack-dev-middleware` which is keeping those files in memory and serving them as any classic static file.
+They are requested by the code injected by `webpack.HotModuleReplacementPlugin()` that handles the responses and hot-updates the javascript with the new code.

 ### Side notes

-There are still some caveats with this way to do :
+Unfortunately, there are still some caveats with the way we do it :

-- it doesn’t work for functional stateless React components `(props) => { <Foo>{props.name}</Foo> }`
+- it doesn’t work for the [stateless functional components](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components) `const App = (props) => { <div>Hello {props.name}</div> };`
 - `babel-plugin-react-transform` is simply an experiment, [maybe it will die](https://github.com/gaearon/babel-plugin-react-transform/issues/57#issuecomment-167677023)
-- @dan_abramov is working on [something different](https://twitter.com/dan_abramov/status/681813386095636480) to handle HR at the function level directly, to make it generic
+- @dan_abramov is working on [something different](https://twitter.com/dan_abramov/status/681813386095636480) to handle HR at the function level directly, to make it more generic
-- another HR project React is [react-hot-loader](https://github.com/gaearon/react-hot-loader)

 Being quite generic, those explanations were posted on my blog too : [http://ctheu.com/2015/12/29/webpack-hot-reloading-and-react-how/](http://ctheu.com/2015/12/29/webpack-hot-reloading-and-react-how/).